unicorny-gaming/unicorny-client/README.md

 $ yarn start
 ```
 6. Open your browser at `http://localhost:8888` by default and look at this!
-7. Also you can try to open [my site](http:://unicorny.ru), but sometimes its not working =)
+7. Also you can try to open `http:://unicorny.ru`, but sometimes its not working =)

 ### Todos

  - Write Tests
- - Implement support for all server APIs (will be published soon).
+ - Implement support for all server APIs (look here: `http://doc.unicorny.ru/`).
  - Set up CSGO servers for test.

 License